Amgen Board of Directors Corporate Governance Principles

-The Board of Directors (the "Board") is elected by the stockholders of Amgen Inc. (the "Company") to serve their interests in the conduct of the Company's business.
+The Board of Directors (the "Board") is elected by the stockholders of Amgen Inc. (the "Company" or "Amgen") to serve their interests in the conduct of the Company's business.
 The Board is responsible for selecting management, in particular the Chief Executive Officer, and for ensuring that the long-term interests of stockholders are advanced by the Company's management in the operation of the business.
-The Board will also abide by the measures set forth in the Directors' Code of Conduct, adopted by the Board December 12, 2006, as a guide to the high ethical and legal standards expected of its members.
+The Board will also abide by the measures set forth in the Directors' Code of Conduct, adopted by the Board on December 12, 2006, as amended from time to time, as a guide to the high ethical and legal standards expected of its members.

 The Company's system of corporate governance emphasizes the Board's independence and strengthens its ability to evaluate corporate and management performance.
 These corporate governance principles have been approved and adopted by the Board and provide the framework for the governance of the Company.